Complete the Missing Half: Augmenting Aggregation Filtering with Diversification for Graph Convolutional Networks: Introduction

 \section{Introduction}

 As a generic data structure, graph is capable of modeling complex relations among objects in many real-world problems \cite{liao2019lanczos, monti2017geometric, defferrard2016fast}.
 Motivated by the success of Convolutional Neural Networks (CNNs) \cite{lecun1998gradient} on images, graph convolution \cite{wu2019survey} is defined on the graph Fourier domain and the node spatial neighborhood domain \cite{zhang2019graph}, respectively, in the form of spectral- and spatial-based methods.
-Based on the $2$ methodologies, different (linear) graph filters and (non-linear) deep learning techniques \cite{lecun2015deep} are combined, giving rise to Graph Neural Networks (GNNs), achieving remarkable progress \cite{bruna2014spectral,hamilton2017inductive,gilmer2017neural,kipf2016classification,velivckovic2017attention,luan2019break}.
+Based on the $2$ methodologies, different (linear) graph filters and (non-linear) deep learning techniques \cite{lecun2015deep} are combined, giving rise to Graph Neural Networks (GNNs), achieving remarkable progress \cite{bruna2014spectral,hamilton2017inductive,gilmer2017neural,kipf2016classification,velivckovic2017attention,luan2019break,luan2022revisiting}.

-Essentially vertex localization, most existing graph filters can be viewed as operators that aggregate node information from its direct neighbors.
+Most existing graph filters can be viewed as operators that aggregate node information from its direct neighbors.
 Different graph filters yield different spectral GNNs or spatial aggregation functions.
-Among them, the most commonly used is the \textit{renormalized Laplacian} \cite{kipf2016classification}.
-By adding an identity to the adjacency matrix, \ie{} a self-loop in the graph topology, renormalized graph Laplacian is created as a low-pass (LP) filter \cite{maehara2019revisiting} mainly capturing low-frequency signals, which are locally smooth features across the whole graph \cite{wu2019simplifying}.
+Among them, the most commonly used is the \textit{renormalized affinity matrix} \cite{kipf2016classification}.
+By adding an identity matrix to the adjacency matrix, \ie{} a self-loop in the graph topology, renormalized affinity matrix is created as a low-pass (LP) filter \cite{maehara2019revisiting} mainly capturing low-frequency signals, which are locally smooth features across the whole graph \cite{wu2019simplifying}.
 Aggregation processes, in the form of message passing used in spatial-based methods, as in \eg{} GraphSAGE \cite{hamilton2017inductive} and GraphSAINT \cite{zeng2019graphsaint}, are also node-level LP filters which make nodes become similar to their neighbors.